 Enrollment has been steady and full at about 250 students since the introduction of the seventh and eighth grades in 1994-95.
 In the year 2000 our first class of students to attend Mount Alvernia High School from grade 7 to grade 12 graduated.

 Mount Alvernia has had five principals on the Centre Street campus.
 Sr. Damon Nolan (1972-79), Sr. Helene Byrne (1979-88), and Sr. Suzanne Fondini (1988-1999) are all members of the Missionary Franciscan Sisters of the Immaculate Conception.
 Mrs. Kathleen Kent became Mount Alvernia High School’s first lay principal in September 1999.
 She retired in 2010.
-Ms. Eileen McLaughlin became the Head of School beginning September 2010.
+Ms. Eileen McLaughlin served as Head of School from 2010-2019.
+Mrs. Nicole Pascarelli O’Brien ‘97, Mount Alvernia High School’s first alumnae school leader, has served as Interim Head of School since September 2019 and continues to lead the school through the Covid-19 pandemic.